Shopping Cart

 About the Author:

-Sheila Curran Bernard is an internationally-recognized expert on high-quality, nonfiction media storytelling.
+Sheila Curran Bernard is an Emmy and Peabody Award-winning filmmaker and the author of Documentary Storytelling, a best selling guide to story and structure in nonfiction filmmaking, and a guide to using archival footage and material in films.
 Over the past twenty years she has played a leading role in creating, developing, and overseeing projects for national and international broadcast, theatrical release, and museum and classroom use.
-Bernard's teaching career includes appointments at Westbrook College and Princeton University.
+Her teaching career includes appointments at Westbrook College and Princeton University.
 She is currently on the faculty at the University at Albany, State University of New York.